corda/bn-extension/README.md

 It may happen that a member in the network needs to re-issue the certificate to which its Corda Identity binds.
 In that case, all membership and group states which are impacted should be re-issued with the new Corda Identity.
 This can be done using the ```UpdateCordaIdentityFlow```.
 Please note that this flow requires the legal identity (CordaX500Name) to be the same.
-Furthermore, the flow can only be run from a member with sufficient permissions(can modify memberships and groups).
+Furthermore, the flow can only be run from a member with sufficient permissions(can modify groups).

 **UpdateCordaIdentityFlow arguments**: